Lebanon charges central bank chief with corruption | DW | 21.03.2022

 The banks' protests were sparked after Judge Aoun froze the assets of six of Lebanon's largest banks and those of their board of directors last week to investigate possible transfers of billions of dollars abroad as they imposed informal capital controls.

-Riad Salameh, 71, had steered Lebanon's finances since 1993, through post-war recovery and political unrests.
+Salameh, 71, had steered Lebanon's finances since 1993, through postwar recovery and political unrest.

-He was praised as the pillar of Lebanon's financial stability but after the country's economic meltdown in late 2019 he has drawn increasing scrutiny.
+He was praised as the pillar of Lebanon's financial stability but, since the country's economic meltdown in late 2019, he has drawn increasing scrutiny.

-Lebanon opened a local investigation into Salameh's wealth last year, after Switzerland requested assistance in an investigation into more than $300 million (€271.6 million) which he allegedly embezzled out of the central bank with the help of his brother.
+Lebanon opened a local investigation into Salameh's wealth last year, after Switzerland requested assistance in an investigation into more than $300 million (€271.6 million) that he had reportedly embezzled out of the central bank with the help of his brother.

 In January, Judge Aoun had already imposed a travel ban and froze some of the governor's assets.

-Salameh has accused Aoun of "personal enmity," stating that the prosecution is politically motivated and part of an "organised campaign to tarnish" his reputation.
+Salameh has accused Aoun of "personal enmity," stating that the prosecution is politically motivated and part of an "organized campaign to tarnish" his reputation.

 In 2019, the country plunged into an economic meltdown after the collapse of a Ponzi scheme, in which fresh money was constantly borrowed on the pledge of high-interest payouts.